esrlabs/bake/documentation/syntax/adapt_configs.rst

       }
     }

-This removes all "Files" and the "DefaultToolchain" from the original config regardless their attributes and replaces them by the elements of the adapt config.
+This removes all "Files" and the "DefaultToolchain" from the original config regardless their attributes and replaces them by the elements of the *Adapt* config.